hmarkova/DataX_2023/README.md

 2. Install all packages with correct version.
 - All packages with correct veersions are saved into ```../data/requirements.txt```
 - Download the file with requirements
-- Activate the virtual environment by:
+- Activate the virtual environment in the terminal by:
 ```
 .\venv\scripts\activate
 ```
-- Install the requirements by:
+- Install the requirementsin the terminal by:
 ```
 pip install -r requirements.txt
 ```

 ## Running scipts

-We created script in Jupyter notebook ```penguins_model.ipynb``` that build classification models.
-Run this script in terminal.
+We created script in Jupyter notebook ```penguins_model.ipynb```.
+To build classification models run this script in the terminal.